haniffalab/webatlas-pipeline/README.md

 `molecule` is the path to a molecules tsv file

 `url` is an optional string that will be prepended to each file in the Vitessce config file

+`args` is an optional json-like string that overrides the `args` in the yaml file

 `options` is an optional json-like string that overrides the `options` in the yaml file